Koutaro Nishiyama rose from an unknown talent to one of 81 Produce’s most active talents when it comes to music and variety projects.

 The quartet has released 3 mini-albums so far – Vol.1 “Ryuseitai” (released in 2015), Vol.1 “Ryuseitai” 2 (released in 2016) and Vol.6 “Ryuseitai” 3 (released in 2017) – and a full-length album “Ensemble Stars!
 Album Series Ryuseitai” (released in 2018).

 In 2016, Nishiyama joined the cast of B-PROJECT.
 He was introduced as KiLLER KiNG‘s Yuduki Teramitsu.

-KiLLER KiNG have performed live twice: B-PROJECT Kodou Ambitious BRILLIANT PARTY (2016) and B-PROJECT Summer Live 2018 – Eternal Pacific – .
+KiLLER KiNG has performed live twice: B-PROJECT Kodou Ambitious BRILLIANT PARTY (2016) and B-PROJECT Summer Live 2018 – Eternal Pacific –.

 Black Verry (2016)

-Among all units part of the Forbidden Star franchise, Black Verry were considered the most powerful and consistent unit, making great use of the enormous talent as well as carefully crafted pop-rock instrumentals.
+Among all units part of the Forbidden Star franchise, Black Verry was considered the most powerful and consistent unit, making great use of the enormous talent as well as carefully crafted pop-rock instrumentals.

 QUELL (2016 -)

 Nishiyama is a member of QUELL, unit part of Tsukino Production‘s fictional talent agency.